Things to do in Rockport-Fulton with kids to keep everyone happy!

 Rockport is bird heaven and is the ideal spot to get your kids interested in birding.
 Its skies are full of unique and exciting birds.

 These live oak trees facing the bay are called Bent Tree Rookery; some are full of blue heron, great white heron, and black crow night heron.
 The birds nest in the trees, and you can watch them fly back and forth.
 There was so much action! here Want to further your birding adventure?
 Take a birding boat tour!

 See The Big Tree At Goose Island State Park

 The Big Tree is a sight to behold at Goose Island State Park!
 Estimated to be almost 1,000 years old, the Big Tree is one of Texas’s giant live oak trees and the nation’s!

 The Big Tree is impressive, with its trunk circumference of over 35 feet and over 11 feet.
 The crown spread is 89 feet, and it’s 44 feet high.
 Even looking at the numbers, it’s tough to imagine its expanse.
 You’ll want to see this humongous tree yourself.

 If there’s time on your trip, here are more attractions to consider visiting:

 - Aransas National Wildlife Refuge

 There’s something about dining, given the water, that is so welcoming and relaxing.
 Some of my best conversations with my daughter happened as we feasted on delicious food while gazing out at the water and watching the birds dart back and forth and boats come and go.

-There are so many great reasons to visit Rockport-Fulton with the family!
-This small coastal area was hit hard by the hurricanes of 2017.
-Through it all, the townspeople came together, and the area’s attractions are better than ever.
-They are waiting for you!
+There are so many great reasons to visit Rockport-Fulton with kids!
 It’s time to make plans to visit Rockport-Fulton.